Note that some of these resources draw from differing definitions of OER.

 - From the abstract: “What folks working in higher education in the US need to know

 about Creative Commons licenses, the version of copyrights which most reflects

 More information about remixing and adapting resources

 Distinguishing Between OER and All that Other Stuff on the Internet and Works Within Works, and Collections by Maricopa Community College Faculty OER course.
-Licensed CC-BY-SA 4.0
+CC BY-SA 4.0

 More information about creating and sharing OER